 Challenges for customers

-As technology and 5G networks continue their rapid expansion, the need for semiconductor minimization, faster connectivity speeds, higher frequencies and low-loss signals will rely on new materials and chemicals, as well as coatings for sensing & monitoring systems.
+The need for semiconductor minimization, faster connectivity speeds, higher frequencies and low-loss signals and coatings for sensing & monitoring systems, as technology and 5G networks continue their rapid expansion.

 Opportunities for Solvay

 - We provide advanced materials for applications to meet the growing demand for hyper-connectivity including miniaturization technologies.

 - We offer solutions for semiconductor industry consumables based on high-purity chemicals used in high-temperature and chemical-resistant materials.

 - Our high-performance polymers are used in new-generation OLED and flexible displays.

 Xydar® LCP (liquid crystal polymer) is a glass fiber or mineral-filled resin that features excellent flow properties such as outstanding strength at extreme temperatures, inherent flame retardant and resistance to virtually all chemicals.
 These unique physical properties mean it can be injection molded into thin-wall elements.
 Due to its low moisture absorption and outstanding flow properties, it is the optimal material choice for 5G antenna substrates and housings.